Work Conditions and Benefits

 Minimum Wage

-As of April 2020, the minimum hourly wage for workers in PEI is $12.85; your employer must pay you at least $12.85 per hour.
+Your employer must pay you at least the current minimum wage per hour.
 Any increases to minimum wage will come into place June 1 or October 1 of each year.
 If you have questions about minimum wage, you can call the PEI Employment Standards Branch.
 More information

 Overtime Pay

-If you work more than 48 hours a week, (or 55 hours a week, if you work in a seafood processing plant or construction) you are entitled to overtime pay, which is 1.5 times your regular pay.
-For example, if you work 52 hours in a week and are paid $12.85 an hour, your first 48 hours would be paid at $12.85 and the 4 hours of overtime would be paid at $19.28 per hour ($12.85 x 1.5).
+The standard number of hours of work that an employer may require of an employee during a work week is 48 hours.
+This means that if you work more than 48 hours a week, you are entitled to overtime pay, which is 1.5 times your regular pay.
+For example, if you work 52 hours in a week and are paid $20 an hour, your first 48 hours would be paid at $20 and the 4 hours of overtime would be paid at $30 per hour ($20 x 1.5).

 If you are not sure if you are working overtime, you can call PEI Employment Standards Branch.
 More information